unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

   <li>
     <span class="fw-700">We don’t have the budget or time for user research.</span>
     <p>
-    This common situation — pitfall #1 in my post "<a href="/top-10-mistakes-startups-make-in-user-research-without-a-designer">Top 10 mistakes startups make in user research (without a designer)</a>" — happens at both early-stage startups and established companies.
+    This <a href="/top-10-mistakes-startups-make-in-user-research-without-a-designer">common situation</a> happens at both early-stage startups and established companies.
     Sometimes, competing priorities create budget issues.
 Sometimes, inertia.
 A designer asks for user research when there is a gap in understanding.
 Unless they focus purely on visual or graphic design, designers can't do their best work without understanding the user.